tomas789/Espresso/README.md

 # Espresso
 Espresso heuristic logic minimizer made C++20 Windows 10 compatible - University of California, Berkeley

-# This is a Windows and C++20 Compatible build of Espresso heuristic logic minimizer
+# This is a CMake and C++20 Compatible build of Espresso heuristic logic minimizer

 Espresso is a two level logic minimizer developed in University of California, Berkeley.
 You are allowed to use this tool for the project.